10 most expensive soap bars, from Khan Al Saboun to Creed

 Not just a feast for the senses, La Chatelaine soaps also carry an ethical badge, being sourced with care.
 It’s the trifecta of beauty, fragrance, and social responsibility – a delight for soap enthusiasts and an all-time favourite of Oprah herself.

-Experience alpine charm with CREED Silver Mountain Water Soap, a refreshing indulgence priced at USD 58.
+Experience alpine charm with CREED Silver Mountain Water Soap, a refreshing indulgence priced at USD 58 (INR 4,814).
 Inspired by the pristine streams of the Swiss Alps, this soap embodies the essence of cool, clean, and mentholated freshness.
 Scented to match the iconic Silver Mountain Water fragrance, it lathers gloriously, leaving your skin pleasantly fragrant after the gym, before work, or for an evening out.

 Each 5.2-ounce bar is beautifully embossed, a testament to the contemporary blend of citrus notes, tea, blackcurrant, and musk.
 Beyond its invigorating aroma, the soap is crafted with the Art of Millésime, blending concentrated infused oils and the finest ingredients.
 As you indulge in alpine elegance, know that every fragrance bottle purchase also contributes to the planting of a tree, brought to life through One Tree Planted.

-Immerse yourself in the essence of luxury with Hermes Eau d’orange verte Perfumed Soap, a citrus symphony priced at USD 45.
+Immerse yourself in the essence of luxury with Hermes Eau d’orange verte Perfumed Soap, a citrus symphony priced at USD 45 (INR 3,735).
 Conceived as the brand’s founding cologne in 1979, it captures the aroma of morning dew-kissed undergrowth, and has since established itself as a timeless emblem of Hermès.

 An explosive burst of citrus notes, led by orange, zest, leaves, lemon, mandarin, mint, and blackcurrant bud come together to create a harmonious fragrance.
 The soap, a part of the Colognes collection, reflects Hermès’ art of living – a generous expression of simple, sparkling pleasures.
 More than just a cleanser, this soap delicately perfumes the skin without drying, offering an exquisite way to wear the timeless scent of Eau d’orange verte.
 This one is an easy feature on the list of the world’s most expensive soap bars!

-Dive into the world’s most expensive soap bars with Dior Eau Sauvage Perfumed Soap for Men, a grooming essential priced at USD 30.51.
+Dive into the world’s most expensive soap bars with Dior Eau Sauvage Perfumed Soap for Men, a grooming essential priced at USD 30.51 (INR 2,490).
 From the renowned Miss Dior brand which is celebrated for its elegant portrayal of women, this deluxe cleansing soap comes imbued with a delicate fragrance, promising super-soft skin.

 The height of luxury in bathing rituals, Eau Sauvage provides gentlemen with a complete package.
 This soap, an essential accessory for the modern man, releases a creamy foam upon contact with water, leaving the skin delicately perfumed with the timeless notes of the perfume.